FindMySchool LogoFindMySchool

 The main challenge is securing entry.
 For those who do, the education is exceptional.
 Parents using the FindMySchool Local Hub can compare results with nearby alternatives; the data speaks clearly.
 Whether considering primary or secondary, St Mary Magdalene Academy deserves shortlisting if you're in reach.
 The competition reflects the school's genuine quality, not inflated reputation.

 Yes.
 The school was rated Outstanding by Ofsted in 2023.
-At primary, 96% of pupils met expected standards in reading, writing and mathematics in 2024 compared to 62% in England.
-The school ranks 36th in England for primary outcomes (FindMySchool data).
-At GCSE, the Attainment 8 score of 56.6 exceeds the England average of 45.9.
-At A-level, 71% of grades were A*-B, well above the England average of 47%.
-Three pupils secured Oxbridge places in the most recent cycle, with 40% of sixth formers progressing to Russell Group universities.
+At primary, 80% of pupils met expected standards in reading, writing and mathematics in the current dataset.
+The school ranks 1,836th in England for primary academic outcomes.
+At GCSE, the Attainment 8 score is 59.3 and Progress 8 is +0.30.
+At A-level, 60% of grades were A*-B. Three pupils secured Oxbridge places in the most recent cycle, with 40% of sixth formers progressing to Russell Group universities.

 Extremely competitive.
-At primary reception, 140 applications compete for 30 places (4.67 times oversubscribed).
-At secondary Year 7, approximately 1,046 applications compete for 165 places (6.34 times oversubscribed).
 The school does not use selection in the traditional sense; distance from the school gates is the main criterion after looked-after children and siblings.
-10% of secondary places are allocated on language aptitude.
-Families should verify their exact distance from the school before applying; the last distance offered varies annually.
+A share of secondary places is allocated on language aptitude.
+Families should verify their exact distance from the school and check the current admissions arrangements before applying; the furthest distance at which a place is offered varies annually.

 St Mary Magdalene Academy is a Church of England school sponsored by the London Diocesan Board for Schools.
 Collective worship happens regularly; spiritual, moral, social and cultural education is embedded through curriculum and assemblies.
 The school explicitly welcomes students and staff of all faiths and none, and the Christian ethos is inclusive rather than evangelical.
 Pupils of church families may benefit from church attendance criteria, but places are also available through distance allocation.